ldn-softdev/jtc/Walk-path tutorial.md

 ```

 ##
+#### Relative quantifiers
 There's another feature of how these lexemes operate.
 Think of a quantifier instance for the lexemes:
-any _parsed_ objects will hold only 1 specific label - there cannot be two equal labels among immediate children of the same _JSON object_.
+any _parsed_ objects will hold only 1 specific label - there cannot be two equal labels among immediate children
+of the same _JSON object_.

 It's possible to pass to a parser an object which will hold non-unique labels, but JSON RFC ([8259](https://tools.ietf.org/html/rfc8259))
 _**does not define**_ software behavior in that regard. `jtc` in such case retains the first parsed value: